 • Major Applewhite was named head coach at Houston on Dec.
 9, 2016 after serving two seasons as offensive coordinator and quarterbacks coach.

-• Brian Johnson joined the Houston Football program as its offensive coordinator and quarterbacks coach on Dec.
-26, 2016 following three seasons as quarterbacks coach at Mississippi State.
+• Kendal Briles joined the Houston Football program as its associate head coach, offensive coordinator and quarterbacks coach on Jan.
+6, 2017 following a one-year stint as assistant head coach, offensive coordinator and quarterbacks coach at FAU.

 Defensive Coordinator/Inside Linebackers

 • Mark D’Onofrio joined the Houston Football program as its defensive coordinator and inside linebackers coach on Jan.
 6, 2017 following five seasons as defensive coordinator at Miami.

 • In his first season at Houston, D’Onofrio’s defense ranked 39th nationally and second in The American in scoring defense, despite facing four of the nation’s top 16 scoring offenses.
 Houston also finished second in The American in rushing defense (149.5 yards per game) and red zone defense (76.2 percent).

 • Inside linebacker D’Juan Hines received first team all-conference honors as he finished fourth in The American with 104 tackles.

 • Randy Clements joined the Houston Football program as its run game coordinator and offensive line coach on Jan.
 6, 2017 following a one-year stint as offensive line coach at Southeastern University.

 • Spent the 2017 season at Southeastern University as offensive line coach after nine seasons at Baylor and five seasons at Houston.